Irish Naval Service: Acquisitions and future

+On 14 March 2022, the DoD announced the acquisition of two such retired RNZN vessels, HMNZS Rotoiti and HMNZS Pukaki, for €26 million, to replace LÉ Orla and LÉ Ciara and with the expectation that they would require less crew to operate.
+Intended to enter service in 2024, the two vessels arrived in Ireland in May 2023.
+On 5 April 2024, the DoD announced that the new vessels would be named LÉ Aoibhinn and LÉ Gobnait.
+On 4 September 2024, the two vessels were commissioned into service.

 Weapons

 Personnel and ranks

-As of May 2016, there were 1,094 personnel of all ranks in the Naval Service, plus approximately 150 in the Naval Service Reserve.
+As of April 2023, there were 764 personnel in the Naval Service, and 77 in the Naval Service Reserve.
 The Naval Service is headed by a general officer commanding (GOC) known as the "flag officer commanding the naval service" (FOCNS), who holds the rank of commodore.
 Non-military training takes place alongside Mercantile Marine personnel at the National Maritime College of Ireland in Ringaskiddy, near to the Haulbowline base.